climate-and-health-datasci-Unicamp/project-climatic-variations-cardiovascular-diseases/README.md

 ### Mann-Whitney U

-Mann-Whitney U is a nonparametric test used to compare two distributions.
+Mann-Whitney U is a nonparametric test used to compare two distributions s [MacFarland e Yates 2016].
 The test was used to compare the distributions of hospitalizations/deaths between under extreme events effect and control days.
 The analysis was conducted for the total data and for some stratifications (sex, age, age and sex, race) and is available at:

 - [TR 06/2021](https://github.com/climate-and-health-datasci-Unicamp/project-climatic-variations-circulatory-diseases/blob/main/notebooks/TR_06_2021_Mann_Whitney_U_test_for_circulatory_hospitalizations_and_extreme_climatic_events_.ipynb): Mann-Whitney U test for extreme climatic events and hospitalizations
 - [TR 07/2021](https://github.com/climate-and-health-datasci-Unicamp/project-climatic-variations-circulatory-diseases/blob/main/notebooks/TR_07_2021_Mann_Whitney_U_test_for_circulatory_deaths_and_extreme_climatic_events.ipynb): Mann-Whitney U test for extreme climatic events and deaths